jim-cassidy/ecoins-trends-AI/README.md

 using not only linear, but polynomial regression.
 The second method I will use is a deep learning method with neural networks.

+## Prediction before I analyze the data with statistics

+   I have been looking at both bitoin and litecoin.
+From what I see in the trendline is bitcoin is going up faster than litecoin as a percentage.

 ## Deep Learning: Litecoin vs. Bitcoin

 ### Litecoin Values over time